danswer-ai/danswer/backend/tests/regression/answer_quality/README.md

 - model_server_port
     - This is the port of the remote model server
     - Only need to set this if use_cloud_gpu is true
-- existing_test_suffix (THIS IS NOT A SUFFIX ANYMORE, TODO UPDATE THE DOCS HERE)
+- environment_name
     - Use this if you would like to relaunch a previous test instance
-    - Input the suffix of the test you'd like to re-launch
+    - Input the env_name of the test you'd like to re-launch
-    - (E.g. to use the data from folder "test-1234-5678" put "-1234-5678")
-    - No new files will automatically be uploaded
-    - Leave empty to run a new test
+    - Leave empty to launch referencing local default network locations
 - limit
     - Max number of questions you'd like to ask against the dataset
     - Set to null for no limit